usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

-Unlike the graphical interface, the command line interface has no extra dependencies, and likely does not require the use of a virtual environment
+Unlike the graphical interface, the command line interface has no extra dependencies, and likely does not require the use of a virtual environment.

 ### Options
-Numbers in square brackets `[1-10]` represent an inclusive range, values in curly brackets `{Blind, Feedback}` represent a list of possible options
+Numbers in square brackets `[1-10]` represent an inclusive range, values in curly brackets `{Blind, Feedback}` represent a list of possible options.

 #### Standard Options
 Pass `--cli` to use the command line interface mode,